JYNi16/CPEG_ML/README.md

 You can modify the training details/saving path in config.py

-#You can start to train model by following command

-python train.py ...
+You can start to train model by following command: python train.py ...